Membership / friends

 Motueka Volunteer Awards

 This project runs an annual event in Motueka (usually in October) recognising local volunteers of all types.
 The event at Memorial Hall, to which representatives of all known voluntary community groups are invited, involves a few short speeches, local entertainment and a catered afternoon tea followed by an awards ceremony to celebrate the work of nominated volunteers from all groups.
 The main objective is to provide a focus for the community on the value of volunteering.

 More information about the Motueka Volunteer Awards project »

 Database of Motueka Groups and Clubs

 In this project we have gathered, collated and published online (on the Vision Motueka website) the names and contact details of as many Motueka-based community groups as possible.
 This is updated about once a year as contact people change.
 The objective is to provide these details quickly and in one place for anyone seeking to contact these community and volunteering groups.
 Server statistics show the database is widely used.

 More information about the Groups and Clubs Database project »

 Motueka Community Hub & Library

 There is a clear lack of a central town hub of facilities for both community and visitor use.
 This project aimed to advance this concept into a well researched proposal accepted by the community at large, that could be taken to the council with the aim of seeing a library-based hub accepted and included within the council's planning process.
 By February 2013 the idea of a hub built around a new library and Council service centre was accepted in principle.
 Creating the facility will be determined once agreement is reached with the Council to build a new library in Decks Reserve, to be the anchor building for the hub.
 Vision is partnering the Community Board and local councillors to advance the project.
-The Tasman District Council is conducting a feasibility study in early 2018 to get the library project going.
+The Tasman District Council is conducting a feasibility study in early 2018 to get the library project going, and Vision Motueka is formally recognised as an interested party to be involved in the consultation and feasibility process.

 More information about the Motueka Community Hub project »